CM Bommai receives MBBS student who returned from Ukraine | Law-Order

 CM Bommai receives MBBS student who returned from Ukraine

-Karnataka Chief Minister Basavaraj Bommai received an MBBS student named Chaitra Saunshi who returned home from Ukraine via Poland at Hubli Airport on Sunday.
+Karnataka Chief Minister Basavaraj Bommai received an MBBS student named Chaitra Saunchi who returned home from Ukraine via Poland at Hubli Airport on Sunday.

 - Country: